Bedrock-OSS/bedrock-wiki/docs/items/items-intro.md

 -   `category` defines the category of items of the item in the creative inventory.
 It can be set to "Nature", "Equipment", "Construction" or "Items".
 -   `components` in the resource file defines how the item is displayed.
     -   `minecraft:render_offsets` defines how the item should be rendered.
 It can be set to pretty much any Vanilla item name, for example, "apple".
+    -   `minecraft:hover_text_color` changes the rarity color of the item (the color of the item name when hovered over).
+In this example, we'll make the gem's rarity color be light purple.
     -   `minecraft:icon` defines the item texture's short name.
 Let's look more into it.

 ## Gem Textures and Shortnames